November 2–5, 2023

 Santa Fe, New Mexico

-This conference provides an inter-active and proactive wake-up call to engagement, which begins from the moment you register as you choose between sustainable and non-sustainable fees.
+This conference provides an inter-active and proactive wake-up call to engagement, which begins from the moment you register with a minimal contribution to help us make this a carbon neutral conference.
 We aim to leave no carbon footprint from this conference, and each participant and presenter will play an active and important part in doing so.

 Andrew Fellows, Keynote